 - Choreographers must provide JCE with the following information about their music: the name of the composition, the name of the composer(s), the group or artist performing the music, and the length of the music.

 - The use of props must be approved by JCE.
 We can’t accommodate sets or large props, and we can’t provide storage.
 Choreographers and their dancers are responsible for working with the stage manager so there are no misunderstandings about taking their props on and offstage, and keeping them some place where they will not harm or hinder others.

 - It is the choreographer’s responsibility to give his or her dancers information about the production (e.g., schedules, ticket sales, etc.) in a timely way.
 Each choreographer is also responsible for proofreading the program draft to make sure the dancers’ names and any other program information are correct.

 - Dances and music must be appropriate for children.
 There will be children in the audience, and there might be children performing.

 - Choreographers and their dancers are expected to attend the tech rehearsal.
 If a choreographer cannot attend the tech, someone must be sent in his or her place to work with the production team and supervise the dancers.

-- One of the performances will be filmed.
-Choreographers will be able to buy a DVD short containing their work from the videographer, whom they must contact within 7 days of the performance (approx. $50-$70).
+- The performance will be filmed.
+Choreographers will be able to buy a video of their piece from the videographer, whom they must contact within seven days of the performance (approx. $40).
 Please note that no personal filming or photography of the performances will be allowed.